elnabo/json2object/README.md

 - Anonymous structure
 - Typedef alias of supported types
 - Asbtract over a supported type
+- Enum values

 ### Other

-Anonymous structure variables can be defined to be loaded with a default value if none is specified in the json using the `@:default` metadata
+- Anonymous structure variables can be defined to be loaded with a default value if none is specified in the json using the `@:default` metadata
 ```haxe
 typedef Struct = {
 	var normal:String;